baleboy/dinorun/README.md

 The player must control a dinosaur to avoid obstacles that are continuously coming at it.

-Developed and tested with Garmin Connect IQ 4.2.3 SDK and VS Code, at the request of my son :)
+Developed and tested with Garmin Connect IQ 4.2.3 SDK and VS Code, at the request of my son who designed the game and graphics :)

 ![Screenshot](assets/screenshot.png)